-DMD6350 Advanced Perio Technique
+DMD6350.24 Advanced Perio Technique

 Integrated Preclinical Sciences.
-The block is designed to provide the student with an initial framework of information necessary to periodontal diagnosis, prevention and therapy and will serve as a practical and thorough approach to the management of periodontal patients.
-It will provide rationale for the need for periodontal surgery and long-term maintenance.
+The block is designed to provide the student with an framework of information necessary to periodontal diagnosis, prevention and therapy and will serve as a practical and thorough approach to the management of patients with advanced periodontal disease.
+It will provide rationale for the need for periodontal surgery and long-term maintenance of teeth and implants.
 An overview of advanced surgical techniques for treating periodontal diseases and conditions and placing implants will be provided together with accepted principles of treatment planning.
 The topics that will covered during the course are: 1.
 Indications/contraindications, advantages and limitations of periodontal surgical treatment 2.
 Gingivectomy and gingivoplasty 3.
 Periodontal Resective Surgeries 4.
 Periodontal Regenerative Surgeries 5.
-Treatment Planning for anterior implants.
+Soft tissue augmentation procedures and.
+6.diagnosis and treatment plan for implant therapies and its complications and disease management.
 The students will develop skills and the biologic basis for basic periodontal surgeries.
 The students will work in small groups for a practical hands-on on periodontal surgeries that will be performed on periodontal typodonts.
-They will acquire the skills to clinically and radiographically evaluate the periodontal status of patients to receive anterior dental implants.
+They will acquire the skills to clinically and radiographically evaluate the periodontal status of patients, tooth vs overall prognosis of the dentition and long term maintenance of teeth and implants.

-DMD6365 Oral Surgery 2
+DMD6365.24 Oral Surgery 2